UTNkar/documentation/content/registration-system/_index.md

 # Registration system

 Information on the registration system used by [anmalan-forsranningen.utn.se](https://anmalan-forsranningen.utn.se).
+This chapter documents the registration system for the intended audience of site administrators, event holders and developers.
+Users can also partake in the documentation, but some information is not of interest to end users.
 - Check the [introduction](./introduction) for an overview.
 - Find out about how users [enter a raffle](./raffle_entry).
 - Learn about how site administrators can [give out event spots](./give_out_spots.md)